Ben-Schneider-code/Ben-Schneider-code.github.io/_pages/about.md

 and (increasingly) small-scale world models.
 Sometimes I do work in systems for multimodal ML, mostly in an effort to squeeze as much as possible out of limited hardware.

 I'm pretty terrible about keeping my website updated. 😅
-So, for an up-to-date list of publications please check my scholar, my code/projects are hosted under the TIGER-Lab github.
+So, for an up-to-date list of publications please check my scholar, my code/projects are hosted under the <a href='https://github.com/TIGER-AI-Lab'>TIGER-Lab</a> github.